woakes070048/puppet-odoo-mastersetup/README.md

-#production branch
+#dev branch
-This branch is used to manage the modules and site.pp for the production odoo environment.
+This is used to manage the modules and site.pp for the dev environment